SecondThundeR/otaquiz/README.md

 This is an anime quiz game, which queries random animes, shows screenshots and gives buttons for player to guess, which anime name is correct

-> More game modes are on the way
+> ~More game modes are on the way~ Project is currently postponed indefinitely

 ## Getting started